 Reported Results

 “Most homeowners insurers lost money over the last decade and the number of insurers losing money is increasing,” the Aon report states in a section summarizing the historical homeowners underwriting results for 300 insurance groups.
-Displaying the results graphically with bars indicating the number of groups achieving different levels of profit and loss for one-year, three-year, five-year and 10-year periods, Aon shows that over 100 groups had underwriting losses of 10 percent or more over the entire decade, and more than half reported a similar level of underwriting losses for the one-, three-, and five year periods.
+Displaying the results graphically with bars indicating the number of groups achieving different levels of profit and loss for one-year, three-year, five-year and 10-year periods, Aon shows that over 100 groups had underwriting losses of 10 percent (of earned premium) or more over the entire decade, and more than half reported a similar level of underwriting losses for the one-, three-, and five year periods.

 Other takeaways: